finagle/finch/docs/cookbook.md

 ### CORS in Finch

-There is a [Finagle filter][cors-filter] that's when applied, enriches a given HTTP service with [CORS][cors] behaviour.
-The following example builds a CORS filter that allows `GET` and `POST` requests with `Accept` header from any origin.
+There is a [Finagle filter][cors-filter] which, when applied, enriches a given HTTP service with [CORS][cors] behavior.
+The following example builds a CORS filter that allows `GET` and `POST` requests with an `Accept` header from any origin.

 ```scala
 import com.twitter.finagle.http.filter.Cors